Trump campaigns on jobs, guns and football in Wisconsin

 “The single greatest year Wisconsin has ever had was last year.
 The second-best year that Wisconsin has had was the year before — and guess what?
 The third was the year before that and you’re going to have your best year economically next year,” Mr. Trump said.

+In a move to court farmers, the president announced that starting next week his administration is giving an additional $13 billion in relief to them, as Wisconsin dairy, cranberry and ginseng farmers have been struggling during the coronavirus pandemic.

 Mr. Trump won Wisconsin by less than 1% in 2016 and is hoping to keep it red with a message of law and order after violent rioting broke out in Kenosha, Wisconsin where lives were lost.
+Polls have him down in the state by an average of 6.7 points, according to Real Clear Politics.

 “We are for law and order,” the president said.
 “Everybody wants law and order.
 Minorities want law and order.”